SwampThingPaul/EcoDataViz/README.md

 <a name="20191209"></a>
 ### 2019-12-09 (Lake Mendota Chlorophyll seasonality)

 After seeing this twitter [post](https://twitter.com/hildug/status/1204059990241218560?s=20) by [Dr Hilary Dugan](https://dugan.limnology.wisc.edu/) I got curious about the seasonality in chlorophyll-a concentrations within Lake Mendota.
 Chlorophyll-a concentrations can be used to assess the algal biomass within a given body of water.
-High chlorophyll-a concentrations can be indicative a an algal bloom.
+High chlorophyll-a concentrations can be indicative of an algal bloom.
 However, this metric does not indicate if it is a nuisance or Harmful Algal Bloom.

 <img src="./Plots/png/20191209_LakeMendotaChlorophyll.png" align="center" width = "70%"/>